openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_images.rst

 #.
 Select the image that you want to edit.

 #.
 In the :guilabel:`Actions` column, click :guilabel:`More` and then
-   select :guilabel:`Edit` from the list.
+   select :guilabel:`Edit Image` from the list.

 #.
 In the :guilabel:`Update Image` dialog box, you can perform the
    following actions: